iCopy-X-Community/icopyx-teardown/operations/README.md

 Mass Storage makes ICOPY-X partition visible.

 `/dev/ttyACM0` allows to communicate directly with the Proxmark3.
-It goes via a `socat` bridge in the NanoPi NEO.
 It is twice slower than a regular Proxmark3.
+It goes via a `socat` bridge in the NanoPi NEO:

 ```
 /bin/sh -c sudo socat /dev/ttyGS0,raw,echo=0 /dev/ttyACM0,raw,echo=0